nditech/demgames/README.md

   ## Documentation

   ### :warning: IN DEV.
 Currently three modules and its levels are available.
+Database is not yet configured, requiring workarounds for loading data.

   ### Table of Contents